Padang West Sumatra, Indonesia Travel Guide

 Support local artisans and cultural performances.
 Purchase authentic crafts directly from creators.

 Dress modestly.
 Ask permission before photographing individuals.
-Use your right hand for greetings or giving items.
+Use your right hand for salutations or giving items.

 Always ask permission before taking close-portrait photos.
 Respect their decision if they decline.

-Take off your shoes before going in mosques or temples.
+Leave your shoes at the door mosques or temples.
 Women should cover their heads, shoulders, and knees.

 Abstain from public displays of affection.
 This applies to all couples in conservative areas.

-Political or religious topics are best avoided unless initiated by locals you know well.
+Political or religious topics are best avoided unless initiated by locals you have knowledge of well.

 Do not point with your feet.
 Always use your right hand for giving or receiving items, and for pointing.